theSteveMitchell/after_party/README.md

 ## Upcoming features:

-1. Support for singluar/plural naming convention in databases.
-Currently plural is default.
-2. Support for additional parameters in the TaskGenerator to facilitate some smart-generation of task body.
+1. Support for additional parameters in the TaskGenerator to facilitate some smart-generation of task body.
-3. Check for presence of deploy.rb.
+2. Check for presence of deploy.rb.